SvenHockers/velopix_tracking/readme.md

 # Track Reconstruction Framework

+> [!NOTE]
+> This repository is research done on CERNs VeloPix Module, using real CERN data and algorithms.
+> The backend has been moved to a separate repository: [velopix](https://github.com/SvenHockers/velopix).
+> Please refer to that repository for all backend-related information (Algorithms, VeloPix model, Validators, etc.).

 This repository provides a **high-performance track reconstruction framework** for processing real data from the **LHCb detector at CERN**.
 Charged particles moving at relativistic speeds leave **measurable hits** as they traverse detector modules.
 The objective is to **efficiently reconstruct particle trajectories with high accuracy**.

 Execute the reconstruction pipeline with: